mysteryyyy/py-feedr/README.md

 ### License
 -----------

-imgur-scraped is licensed under the WTFPLv2 license; refer to the LICENSE file.
+py-feedr is licensed under the WTFPLv2 license; refer to the LICENSE file.